Claude Platform Docs

 Best practices for custom tool definitions

 • Provide extremely detailed descriptions.
 This is by far the most important factor in tool performance.
-Your descriptions should explain what the tool does, when it should be used (and when it shouldn't), what each parameter means and how it affects the tool's behavior, and any important caveats or limitations.
-The more context you can give Claude about your tools, the better it will be at deciding when and how to use them.
-Aim for at least 3-4 sentences per tool description, more if the tool is complex.
+Your descriptions should explain what the tool does and when to use it (and when not to).
+Explain what each parameter means and how it affects the tool's behavior.
+Call out any important caveats or limitations.
+The more context you can give Claude about your tools, the better it is at determining when and how to use them.
+Aim for three to four sentences for each tool description, more if the tool is complex.

 • Consolidate related operations into fewer tools.
 Rather than creating a separate tool for every action (create_pr, review_pr, merge_pr), group them into a single tool with an action parameter.
 Fewer, more capable tools reduce selection ambiguity and make your tool surface easier for Claude to navigate.

 • Use meaningful namespacing in tool names.
-When your tools span multiple services or resources, prefix names with the resource (e.g., db_query, storage_read).
+When your tools span multiple services or resources, prefix names with the resource (for example, db_query or storage_read).
 This makes tool selection unambiguous as your library grows.

 • Design tool responses to return only high-signal information.
-Return semantic, stable identifiers (e.g., slugs or UUIDs) rather than opaque internal references, and include only the fields Claude needs to reason about its next step.
+Return semantic, stable identifiers (for example, slugs or UUIDs) rather than opaque internal references, and include only the fields Claude needs to determine its next step.
 Bloated responses waste context and make it harder for Claude to extract what matters.

 Was this page helpful?